huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 - lora_dropout: Dropout probability of the LoRA layers
 - bias: Whether to add bias term to LoRa layers

-In the code below, we use the values recommended by the [Lora paper](https://arxiv.org/abs/2106.09685).

-Note that in this blog, we will perform a hyperparameter tuning with wandb.
+The code below uses the values recommended by the [Lora paper](https://arxiv.org/abs/2106.09685).
+[Later in this post](#hyperparameter-tuning) we will perform hyperparameter tuning of these parameters using `wandb`.

 ```python
 from peft import get_peft_model, LoraConfig, TaskType